kristinashirk/digital-tech/_posts/2019-09-02-git and GitHub.md

     c.
 Select **Add Repository**.
 The "Template_Website" repository will open in GitHub Desktop.

 ### Push the local Git repository to GitHub (master)
-GitHub Desktop will how it is indicating that there are "2 changed files".
-To complete this change, we will use the **commit** operation to tell git that we are certain that we want to adopt the added files into our repository.
+GitHub Desktop will indicate that there are "2 changed files", referring to the new files we added to the "Template_Website" repository.
+To complete these change, we will use the **commit** operation.
+Committing these changes will tell git that you want to adopt the added files into your repository.

+To commit the changes:
+1. Enter a brief change descripton into the **Summary** field.
+2. *Optional* Enter a more detailed change description into the **Description** field.
+3. Select **Commit to master**
+**NOTE**: The repository branch is local to you.
+Other users are unable to access your repository.
+4. To push your repository to your GitHub cloud account, select **Publish repository**.
-### Push the Git repository to GitHub Pages (gh-pages)
+### Publish "Template_Website" on GitHub Pages (gh-pages)